 Cynthia deHay

 Originally from Hawaii, Cynthia moved to the San Francisco Bay Area in the 1990s.
-She started taking improv classes while working in the mental health profession and found improvisation such an unexpected delight that she was hooked immediately.
-She now takes classes at Berkeley Rep, Stagebridge and BATS.
+While working in the mental health profession, she started taking improv classes and found improvisation such an unexpected delight that she was hooked immediately.
+She now takes classes at Berkeley Rep and BATS.
 She loves the playfulness of both the Perennials and their audiences.
 As well, she appreciates how learning improv has changed her life (oh, yes, for the better!).

 Diane Bloom